 24.4 The policy has significant positive effects on the health and social objectives.
+There may be a negative effect upon the economic structure objective, as the policy may restrict the acceptable locations for some types of development.

 24.5 No representations specifically on this issue were raised in response to the 'Issues and Options' consultation or at the 'Topics Workshops', although the importance of health generally was recognised and attention was drawn to the potential links between A5 uses and obesity.